Notice

 School-based competitions

-UW Health provided approximately $233.8 million in total community benefits in FY20.
-In addition to our annual community relations budget, this includes activities for which we do not get paid from an outside source such as charity care, workforce development programs, community health education, support groups, and medication assistance.
+UW Health provided approximately $337.8 million in total community benefits in Fiscal Year 2022.
+In addition to our annual community relations budget, this includes activities for which we do not get paid from an outside source such as charity care, workforce development programs, community health education, support groups and medication assistance.

-UW Health employees provide generous support in the form of volunteer hours and donations to many non-profits, schools and other community organizations in our community.
+UW Health employees provide generous support in the form of volunteer hours and donations to organizations in our communities.

-Employee charitable giving campaign: Community relations provides support to the annual fall campaign that includes Partners in Giving and Friends of UW Health.
+Employee charitable giving campaign: Community Relations provides support to our annual employee campaigns, which include Partners in Giving, Friends of UW Health and the United Way of Rock River Valley.
 For more information, please contact us.

 Juli Aulik, Director, Community Relations